KarlMeierMattern/Full-Stack/Notes.md

     console.log("Hello World");
     }

-> You can call function using with `functionName()`.
+> You can call the function with `functionName()`.

 ---

 ### Passing values to functions

 **Parameters**
 :  Variables that act as placeholders for the values that are to be input to a function when it is called.
 : When a function is defined, it is typically defined along with one or more parameters.

 **Arguments**